Updated July 7, 2022.

 What Are Your Rights to Inspecting Property?

 When working with a Baltimore property manager, it is possible to create an ironclad lease before you ever place your renters that ensures inspections for your rental property are protected.
-This binding contract may even spell out when you can inspect the property, how you can enter, and how much notice your renters get.
+This binding contract may even spell out when you can inspect the investment property, how you can enter, and how much notice your renters get.

 - It is a good rule of thumb to check Maryland rental laws to ensure you know what your rights are in this area or to work with an attorney or skilled property manager.